Welcome to this Argentina itinerary that I have planned out.

 What to pack for Argentina:

-You’ll that depending on which countries you visit on your South America backpacking journey the climate will change drastically.
+Depending on which countries you visit on your South America journey the climate will change drastically.

 South America is not all beaches and palm trees, in fact, I have some of the coldest nights in the mountain regions of Colombia or in other countries such as Chile and Peru.